Pratyahara Yoga Guide: Learn The Best Pratyahara Techniques [Tutorial]

 Most people spend their entire lives in a constant cycle of reactivity.
 Your phone rings so you immediately answer it.
 It’s a meme your friend sent.
 You laugh.
 Look for other memes.
 Send one back.
 Now you’re on Facebook.
 Oh—there’s a big news story on Facebook, better read that…

 Most of us know what it feels like to live in this perpetual cycle of reactivity.

-Pratyahara gives us the ability to step out of all that reactivity.
+Pratyahara techniques give us the ability to step out of all that reactivity.
 It puts a psychic shield up between ourselves and the world.
 It stops us from being so easily swayed by what’s going on around us.